softpal/SoftpalBadgedLayout/README.md

 **Features**

-     1.This Library is used for in a full screenTabLayout provides a horizontal layout to display tabs.
+     1. This Library is used for screenTabLayout, provides a horizontal layout to display tabs.
-     2.The layout handles interactions for a group of tabs.
+     2. The layout handles interactions for a group of tabs.

  ## Installation